utsabfdahal/ProjectThopaSichai/README.md

 ## License

 This project is developed for agricultural modernization in Nepal.
+This project is in its very initial phase, and we're commited to keep everything open source including the future developed hardware, PCB layouts, codes and everything you can think of.